Ashir-Qayyum/jenkins-kubernetes-agent-poc/Implementation.md

 Terminal Screenshot (installations, and pods/containers status)<br>
 ![screenshots/image (4).png](<screenshots/image (4).png>)<br>

-FINALLY, the SMS App Stacks get deployed installed with helm through<br>
+FINALLY, the SMS App Stacks was deployed using helm through<br>
 the Pipeline including frontend, backend, and postgres<br>
 (as can be seen in the terminal Output Above)

 I get the frontend service name with:<br>
 > kubectl get svc -n jenkins<br>

 ,And port-forwarded the frontend service to access<br>
 the Application UI at port 8081 & tested it<br>
 > kubectl port-forward svc/frontend -n jenkins 8081:80 --address 0.0.0.0 &